 West Beverly High.
 It's a few minutes before 10:00am, and finals are about to start in all of the classrooms.
 The instant the clock strikes 10:00am, everyone immediately gets up and walks out.
 Gil looks fake confused, so Brandon tells him they're walking out.
 Dylan is the only one left sitting in the classroom, and he remarks to Gil that if by some miracle he does get admitted to Berkeley, he's probably going to have to get used to this sort of thing.
 With Gil's blessing, Dylan gets up and slouches out of the room to join the march.
 One of the teachers in the hallway asks the kids what's going on, so Steve and Kelly fill him in that they're marching on behalf of Donna Martin...and they declare that either she graduates or none of them does.
 Outside the school, a large crowd has formed, and Brandon is leading the way, flanked by Dylan and Ahn-drea.
 Some of the students are carrying signs, some of which are in support of Donna, while others demand a ban of the dress code.
 It makes for a somewhat confusing protest, but the atmosphere is so charged that no one seems to really notice.

 Felice goes outside and yells at the crowd.
 She tells the kids that this protest is not helping anyone, and that the board members will not be responsive to any kind of threats.
-But no one really listens to her, and after about a minute they resume their chanting.
+But no one really listens to the uppity broad, and after about a minute they resume their chanting.